istio/istio.io/content/en/blog/2020/alb-ingress-gateway-iks/index.md

         `"""`
     {{< /text >}}

 Congratulations!
-You configured IKS Ingress ALB to securely send traffic to Istio ingress gateway.
+You configured the IKS Ingress ALB to securely send traffic to Istio ingress gateway.
 You allocated a host name and certificate for your Istio ingress gateway and used that certificate as the server certificate for Istio ingress gateway.
-As the client certificate of ALB you used the certificate provided by IKS for ALB.
+As the client certificate of the ALB you used the certificate provided by IKS for the ALB.
 You used the [Let's Encrypt](https://letsencrypt.org) certificate as the root for both client and server certificates.
-Once you had the certificates deployed as Kubernetes secrets, you directed the ingress traffic from ALB to Istio ingress gateway for some specific paths and used the certificates for mutual TLS authentication between ALB and Istio ingress gateway.
+Once you had the certificates deployed as Kubernetes secrets, you directed the ingress traffic from the ALB to Istio ingress gateway for some specific paths and used the certificates for mutual TLS authentication between the ALB and Istio ingress gateway.

 ## Cleanup